geronime/mutt_vim_wrapper/README.markdown

 The script should cover following scenarios:

-* regular correct signature on the bottom of the e-mail
+  + regular correct signature on the bottom of the e-mail
-* any regular signature in deeper citation levels
+  + any regular signature in deeper citation levels
-* signature in top-posting above the citations
+  + signature in top-posting above the citations

 The algorithm in a nutshell:

-* signature is detected by a line containing just two hyphens and a space.
+  + signature is detected by a line containing just two hyphens and a space.
-  * the space is optional because of some non-standard signatures
+    + the space is optional because of some non-standard signatures
-  * such a line can be found on all citation levels
+    + such a line can be found on all citation levels
-* when the signature line is found, the citation level is saved and consecutive lines are skipped until:
+  + when the signature line is found, the citation level is saved and consecutive lines are skipped until:
-  * two or more empty lines within the same level of citation are found
+    + two or more empty lines within the same level of citation are found
-  * higher citation level is reached
+    + higher citation level is reached
       (the line beginning does not match the saved citation level string)
-  * deeper citation level is reached (the line beginning matches more citation characters than just the saved ones)
+    + deeper citation level is reached
+      + the line beginning matches more citation chars than just the saved ones,
+      + or the line is matching pattern `/^--+\s+(?:F|End f)orwarded message\s+--+\s*$/`
+        (ending is included because of signatures inside the forwarded message)
-  * in the last case the preceding line is given back as it is probably the next citation header
+    + in the last case the preceding line is given back as it is probably the next citation header